We have Carers Involvement and Development Workers, who will:

 Information and views you share at the Forums are fed directly into the Hertfordshire Learning Disability Partnership Board (LDPB) via reports and a small group of family carer representatives.
 The Board is made up of representatives from Hertfordshire County Council, NHS organisations including Hertfordshire Partnership University NHS Foundation Trust (HPFT) and voluntary organisations that provide services to people with learning disabilities and their relatives/carers as well as carers and service users.

-For the 2020 Forum dates see our leaflet – Learning Disability Carers' Forum 2020 Dates Poster or call us on 01992 58 69 69.
+If you are interested in joining in an online meeting please email us at or call us on 01992 58 69 69 to express an interest.
 Please also look in the download area below for details of Forums, events and items relevant to your caring role.

 Keeping you updated

-We now have a monthly Involvement bulletin sent via email to carers, which includes Learning Disability events and news.
+We now have an Involvement bulletin sent via email to carers, which includes Learning Disability events and news.
 If you wish to receive this please contact us to confirm or provide your email address.

 News and Events